THE HALLS OF WISDOM

 Last of all, I would like to explain why the tops of the columns are reverberating in space.

 On the capitals, we can see that I've inscribed the Roman numerals for 6, 8, 9 and 12.
-Using the top cube as the base measure up to 6, the capital ascends in measures of 8, 9 and 12 - the Pythagorean-Platonic ratios.
-These same measures then echo into the heavens, reverberating through space.
+Each column has three cubes, with their capitals rising at various measures.
+Using the top cube as the base measure up to 6, the column's capital ascends in measures of 8, 9 and 12 - once again, the Pythagorean-Platonic ratios.
+These measures are marked by shining stars on their corners, and their harmonies then reverberate through space, echo up to the heavens,

 On the floor of the Halls of Wisdom, I have engraved a tessellated dodecagon because it divides the perfect circle into twelve facets.
 The number twelve, which brings the 1:2 Diapason, 2:3 Diapente and 3:4 Diatessaron into one accord, is used throughout the painting.
 Indeed, it is like a secret cypher that I use in all my works...